 Clovers are a common yet uninvited component of domestic lawns in our neck of the woods and often are an indicator of low nitrogen levels, soil compaction, or poor competition from healthy grass.
-In Crook County the villains are usually black medic (Medicago lupulina), often mistakenly called Japanese clover, and white clover which, like the black medic, has trifoliate leaves and both are legumes, meaning that it has the capabilities to fix its own nitrogen allowing it to outcompete turf in nutrient-poor soils.
+In Crook County the villains are usually black medic (Medicago lupulina), often mistakenly called Japanese clover, and white clover (Trifolium repens).
+Black medic is a summer annual that has low-growing square stems that extend under the turf canopy to lengths of two feet.
+Leaves grow in three leaf clusters and flowers are yellow.
+White clover is a perennial which, like the black medic, has trifoliate leaves and both are legumes, meaning that it has the capabilities to fix its own nitrogen allowing it to out-compete turf in nutrient-poor soils.
 Some people actually like white clover.
 Some people like prickly heat too, but we're not concerned about either of them.